Brought to you by HAKUBAVALLEY

 If a trip to Japan isn’t on your bucket list, it should be.

-Because of it’s deep powder, massive inventory of skiable terrain, and rich and unique culture, Japan has been attracting skiers and boarders from all over the world.
-With over 600 ski resorts, and some of the world’s greatest lift accessible backcountry, you’ll find yourself in an absolute euphoria, add in a few of their legendary dumps of snow ( up to 100-125 feet per year) and you’re in for one of the best experiences of your life.
-With La Nina in the forecast for Japan this winter, you can expect an incredible season of deep snow.
+Because of its deep powder, massive inventory of skiable terrain, and rich and unique culture, Japan has been attracting skiers and boarders from all over the world.
+With over 600 ski resorts, and some of the world’s greatest lift accessible backcountry, you’ll find yourself in absolute euphoria, add in a few of their legendary dumps of snow (up to 100-125 feet per year) and you’re in for one of the best experiences of your life.

 One of the most important reasons to book a trip to Japan this winter season?
 Storm cycles don’t matter like they do in North America!
 A cold wind blows out of Siberia, crosses the Sea of Japan, picks up moisture, and that moisture slams into the mountains of Japan resulting in ceaseless snowfall – especially in January and February.

 Ready pull the trigger on a trip to Japan?
 To help you prepare for your next trip to Japan, with the help of Snowbrains founder, and seasoned Japan traveler Miles Clark, we’ve compiled a list of the key items that you should be taking with you.